 "type": ["string", "null"]

-The "Generate from sample" button does not generate null-safe schemas.
+The schema generator does not produce null-safe schemas either way.
 If your sample has all fields populated, any null values in real data will cause failures.
 I wrote a detailed article on how to solve the JSON Invalid type error that covers this in depth.

 If the incoming JSON has properties that are not defined in your schema, they are simply ignored.
 No error is thrown.
 This means you only need to define the properties you actually plan to use, which is great for keeping your schema simple.